DoubleUTH/InfiniteFusion-Gengar-Watching/README.md

 # InfiniteFusion-Gengar-Watching

 Steps:
-1. Go to the game directory and open "Data/Scripts/003_Game processing/002_Scene_Map.rb" with a text editor
+1. Go to the game directory and open "Data/Scripts/003_Game processing/002_Scene_Map.rb" with a text editor.
 2. Add the following at the end of the file.
 ```ruby
 class GengarWatching